Adding Tests#

 Tests can be added to the tests directory.
 PyTest will automatically discover and run these tests.
 They should be named test_*.py, and the test functions should be named test_*.
 See the PyTest documentation for more information.

-Use this PyTest style tests for parameterized tests, tests that require fixtures, and tests that require setup.
+Use PyTest style tests for parameterised tests, tests that require fixtures, and tests that require setup.

 These tests can be run with: